Is Healthcare Free in Canada? Here Is The Answer

 Hence, if you are currently working/studying or plan to relocate to Canada for work or studies, you may qualify for Canada’s free Medicare services.

-In order to be qualified for free healthcare as a foreign worker or student, you usually need to:
+To be qualified for free healthcare as a foreign worker or student, you usually need to:

 • Have a valid visa or permit for a period of six or more months